scrim-network/hpc-docs/examples/R/foreach_mpi/foreach_mpi.md

 ## Example PBS Script

 Here we walkthrough an example PBS script for submitting the above R script to the ICS-ACI batch queue.
 The script includes PBS directives that specify the computing resources required, commands for setting up the required shell environment, and the command for running the R script.
-The fule script can be found [here](https://github.com/scrim-network/hpc-docs/blob/master/examples/R/foreach_mpi/pbs_foreach_mpi.sh).
+The full script can be found [here](https://github.com/scrim-network/hpc-docs/blob/master/examples/R/foreach_mpi/pbs_foreach_mpi.sh).

-At the top the script, insert a system shell [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29).
+At the top of the script, insert a system shell [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29).

 ```Shell
 #!/bin/sh